jschildgen/ical4openhab/README.md

 It's okay, if a scene is only in the "start" section.
 Then nothing is done when the event ends.

+## Using in OpenHAB Paper UI
+You can define the Things and Items with the Paper UI:
+1. Add a new Thing, chose Exec Binding -> Command
+2. Name: iCalStart, Command: php /home/pi/ical/ical.php DTSTART, Transform: REGEX((.*)), Interval: 60, Timeout: 30, Autorun: No
+3. Do the same thing with the item iCalEnd, ... ical.php DTEND
+4. Click on the Thing's Channel "Output" and create a new String item iCalStart / iCalEnd
+5. Create the rules as above: when Item iCalStart changed then ...

 ## Connecting to a Google Calendar
 Click on the little arrow on your calendar in the calendar list on the left.
 Click settings and then the ical button at "Private Address".
 There you find the URL to an ical containing all events of that calendar.